 These rules come into operation on 18 November 1996 and apply to super 66 lotto draws conducted on or after 1 February 1997.

-3. Interpretation
+3. Terms used in these rules

 In these rules —

 “agent” means a person appointed by the Commission as its agent for purposes associated with super 66, and includes any branch or section of the Commission;